Charlottesville Rally Organizer Gets Scolded By Father During Livestream

 — FlyingOverTr0ut (@FlyingOverTr0ut) August 14, 2018

-Kessler explained to Little that after last year’s violent protest in Charlottesville, Va. he had to move back in with his parents.
+Kessler explained to Little that after last year’s violent protest in Charlottesville, Va., he had to move back in with his parents.
 He immediately proceeds to insult his father for watching television shows that he claims have anti-German propaganda.
-The source of the propaganda is the History Channel, which Kessler’s father is said to watch a regular basis.
+The source of the propaganda is the History Channel, which Kessler’s father is said to watch on a regular basis.

 Little has his own financial woes to bring to the table.
-The livestream was filmed from his boat, which he has a back-up place to live in case he’s evicted from his apartment.
+The livestream was filmed from his boat, which he has as a back-up place to live in case he’s evicted from his apartment.
 But because of his recent money struggles, he might have to sell the boat at a loss or rent it out to make ends meet.